jedota/Iris_alcohol_classification/README.md

 # Database link

-Request the dataset to: juan.tapia-farias@h-da.de or jtapiafarias@ing.uchile.cl.
+Question about the dataset to: juan.tapia-farias@h-da.de or jtapiafarias@ing.uchile.cl.

 -Only for institucional emails belongs to advisor or professors (University).